MiniZinc/minizinc-js/README.md

    WebAssembly build of MiniZinc.
 3. Run `npm run build` to build the package.
 The built files are in the `dist/` directory.
 4. Run `npm run docs` to build the documentation.
 The output files are in the `docs/` directory.

+## Testing

+When testing, the [`web-worker`](https://www.npmjs.com/package/web-worker) library is used to emulate Web Worker support in NodeJS.
+This allows us to test both the browser version using WebAssembly, as well as the native version.

+Run `npm test` to run tests using [Jest](https://jestjs.io).